kibook/s1kd-tools/tools/s1kd-upissue/README.md

 OPTIONS
 =======

--1 &lt;type&gt;
+-1, --first-ver &lt;type&gt;
 Set first verification type (tabtop, onobject, ttandoo).

--2 &lt;type&gt;
+-2, --second-ver &lt;type&gt;
 Set second verification type (tabtop, onobject, ttandoo).

--c &lt;reason&gt;
+-c, --reason &lt;reason&gt;
 Add a reason for update to the upissued objects.
 Multiple RFUs can be added by specifying this option multiple times.

--D
+-D, --remove-deleted
 Remove elements with change type of "delete".
 These elements are automatically removed along with all change marks and RFUs when an object is upissued from official to the next inwork issue.
 This option will remove them when upissuing between inwork issues, or when making the object official.

--d
+-d, --dry-run
 Do not actually create or modify any files, only print the name of the file that would be created or modified.

--e
+-e, --erase
 Remove old issue file after upissuing.

--f
+-f, --overwrite
 Overwrite existing upissued CSDB objects.

--H
+-H, --highlight
 Mark the last specified reason for update (-c) as a highlight.

--h -?
+-h, -?, --help
 Show help/usage message.

--I
+-I, --(keep\|change)-date
 Do not change issue date.
 Normally, when upissuing to the next inwork or official issue, the issue date is changed to the current date.
 This option will keep the date of the previous inwork or official issue.

--i
+In -m mode, this option has the opposite effect, causing the date to be changed to the current date.
+The two alternative long option names, --keep-date and --change-date, allow for the intended meaning of this option to be expressed clearly in each mode.

+-i, --official
 Increase the issue number of the CSDB object.
 By default, the in-work issue is increased.

--l
+-l, --list
 Treat input (stdin or arguments) as lists of CSDB objects to upissue, rather than CSDB objects themselves.

--m
+-m, --modify
 Modify issue-related metadata on objects without incrementing the issue or inwork numbers.
 The -I, -q, and -r options have the opposite effect in this mode.
 The modified objects are written to stdout by default, and the -f option can be used to change them in-place.

--N
+-N, --omit-issue
 Omit issue/inwork numbers from filename.

--q
+-q, --(keep\|reset)-qa
 Keep quality assurance information from old issue.
 Normally, when upissuing an official CSDB object to the first in-work issue, the quality assurance is set back to "unverified".
 Specify this option to indicate the upissue will not affect the contents of the CSDB object, and so does not require it to be re-verified.

--R
+In -m mode, this option has the opposite effect, causing the QA status to be reset.
+The two alternative long option names, --keep-qa and --reset-qa, allow for the intended meaning of this option to be expressed clearly in each mode.

+-R, --keep-unassoc-marks
 Delete only change markup on elements associated with an RFU (by use of the attribute `reasonForUpdateRefIds`).
 Change markup on other elements is ignored.

--r
+-r, --(keep\|remove)-changes
-Keep old RFUs.
+Keep old RFUs and change marks.
 Normally, when upissuing an offical CSDB object to the first in-work issue, any reasons for update are deleted automatically, along with any change markup attributes on elements (when change type is "add" or "modify") or the elements themselves (when change type is "delete").
 This option prevents their deletion.

+In -m mode, this option has the opposite effect, causing the current RFUs and change marks to be removed.
+The two alternative long option names, --keep-changes and --remove-changes, allow for the intended meaning of this option to be expressed clearly in each mode.

--s &lt;status&gt;
+-s, --status &lt;status&gt;
 Set the status of the new issue.
 Default is 'changed'.

--t &lt;urt&gt;
+-t, --type &lt;urt&gt;
 Set the updateReasonType of the last specified reason for update (-c).

--u
+-u, --clean-rfus
 Remove RFUs which are not associated with any change markup (by use of the attribute `reasonForUpdateRefIds`).

--v
+-v, --verbose
 Print the file name of the upissued CSDB object.

--w
+-w, --lock
 Make the old issue file read-only after upissuing.
 Official issues (-i) will also be made read-only when they are created.